PraveenX812/PraveenX812/README.md

 ## 👋 Hey there!

-I'm **Praveen**, a passionate fullstack developer and open-source enthusiast who enjoys solving complex problems and building scalable systems.
+I'm **Praveen Rawat**, a passionate fullstack developer and open-source enthusiast who enjoys solving complex problems and building scalable systems.

 - 🌱 Always learning something new — currently diving deeper into **system design**,**cloud architecture**.
 - 🤝 Open to collaborating on meaningful **open-source projects**